-The following selected historical consolidated financial information should be read in conjunction with Hain's financial statements and the related notes thereto and the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" from Hain's Annual Report on Form 10-K for the fiscal year ended June 30, 2004, and Quarterly Reports on Form 10-Q for the quarter ended September 30, 2004, December 31, 2004 and March 31, 2005, which are incorporated by reference in this proxy statement/prospectus.
-The information as of June 30, 2003, 2004 and 2005 and for the years then ended has been derived from Hain's audited consolidated financial statements, incorporated by reference in this proxy statement/prospectus.
-The information as of June 30, 2001 and 2002 and for the years then ended has been derived from Hain's audited consolidated financial statements has been derived from Hain's audited consolidated financial statement has been derived from Hain's audited consolidated financial statement has been derived from Hain's audited consolidated financial statement has been derived from Hain's audited consolidated financial statement has been derived from Hain's audited consolidated financial statement has been derived from Hain's audited consolidated financial statement has been derived from Hain's audited consolidated financial statements not included or incorporated by reference in this proxy statement/prospectus.
+The following selected historical consolidated financial information should be read in conjunction with Hain's financial statements and the related notes thereto and the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" from Hain's Annual Report on Form 10-K for the fiscal year ended June 30, 2005, and Quarterly Report on Form 10-Q for the quarter ended September 30, 2005, which are incorporated by reference in this proxy statement/prospectus.
+The information as of June 30, 2005, has been derived from Hain's audited consolidated financial statements, incorporated by reference in this proxy statement/prospectus, and have been audited by Ernst & Young LLP, independent registered public accounting firm, whose report is also incorporated by reference in this proxy statement/prospectus.
+The information as of June 30, 2001, 2002 and 2003, and the related consolidated statements of income, stockholders' equity, and cash flows for each of the two years in the period ended June 30, 2001, 2002 and 2003, and the related consolidated statements of income, stockholders' equity, and cash flows for each of the two years in the period ended June 30, 2002, has been derived from Hain's audited consolidated statements of income, stockholders' equity, and cash flows for each of the two years in the period ended June 30, 2002, has been derived from Hain's audited consolidated financial statements not included or incorporated by reference in this proxy statement/prospectus.
+The information as of September 30, 2004 and 2005 and for the three months then ended has been derived from Hain's unaudited condensed consolidated financial statements, which are incorporated by reference in this proxy statement/prospectus.